uwescience/DSSG2022-Satellite-Streaks/motivation.md

 **Output**

-The final output of this project is a python library called Satmetrics.
+The final output of this project is a Python library called Satmetrics.
 The library can take in any astronomical image in the form of a FITS (Flexible Image Transport System) file, detect the satellite streaks in it, and find basic properties of those streaks.
 A user can provide this library with multiple astronomical images as well as an optional dictionary of parameters that this library takes.
 Satmetrics then identifies possible streaks, validates them, and measures some of their properties.
 The properties measured are based on a best-fit Gaussian function:
   * Mean brightness scaled to the pixel level of the image
   * Amplitude, representing the height of the streak
   * Width of the streak